 For recipes using black cardamom, it is common to place the pods intact to accentuate its smoked character.
 Whenever you include the pods, remember to remove them after cooking.
 In rice dishes, it is easier to separate while eating.

 In addition, cardamom can be mixed with other spices, such as Garam Masala, Baharat, Ras El Hanout and others.
-For seasonings, the most common is to prepare powdered cardamom using a pestle or coffee grinder.
+For seasonings, the most common is to prepare ground cardamom (also powder) by using a pestle or coffee grinder.
+You can also find cardamom essential oil, which can be used not only for cooking but also for therapeutic use.

 Example of food and beverages